abelsiqueira/jill/README.md

     bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"

+installs Julia into `$HOME/.local/bin`

+If you want to install Julia system-wide, you can add an `sudo` prefix, i.e.,

+    sudo bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"

-If you want to avoid using sudo, create a folder, add it to your PATH and then issue
+If you want to install to other places, create a folder, add it to your PATH and then issue

-    JULIA_INSTALL=yourfolder bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"
+    JULIA_DOWNLOAD=downloadfolder JULIA_INSTALL=linkfolder bash -ci "$(curl -fsSL https://raw.githubusercontent.com/abelsiqueira/jill/master/jill.sh)"

 To download a specific supported version, use